mpampuch/nextflow-notes/README.md

 7. Values defined within the pipeline script itself (e.g. `main.nf`)

+> [!NOTE]
-**Note**: Precedence is in order of 'distance'.
+> Precedence is in order of 'distance'.
 A handy guide to understand configuration precedence is in order of **'distance from the command-line invocation'**.
 Parameters specified directly on the CLI `--example foo` are "closer" to the run than configuration specified in the remote repository.

 When more than one of these options for specifying configurations are used, they are merged, so that the settings in the first override the same settings appearing in the second, and so on.